heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 ### Summary

-- Git is a distributed VCS
+- Git is a distributed VCS.
-- Git uses commits to track changes
+- Git uses commits to track changes.
-- Git uses branches to track different versions of the repository
+- Git uses branches to track different versions of the repository.
-- Git can pull changes from a branch into another
+- Git can pull changes from a branch into another.
-- Git can merge, rebase or squash branches/commits
+- Git can merge, rebase or squash branches/commits.
-- Git can detect and resolve conflicts
+- Git can detect and resolve conflicts.

 We encourage you to learn how to use Git from the command line, so you can still use it everywhere (even on a server).